Ginger Snaps Baking Affairs

 Karissa Parrish

-These Banana Carrot Muffins are soft, fluffy, and extremely moist.
+These easy banana carrot muffins are soft, fluffy, and extremely moist.
 Both freshly grated carrots and mashed bananas are the main flavors in these muffins, along with a hint of cinnamon that's mixed into the batter.

 Print Recipe Pin Recipe